isomerpages/moe-bukitviewsec/_our-curriculum/Co Curricular/Cyber Wellness.md

 <img src="/images/Cyber wellness framework_img.jpeg" style="width:25%">

+The aim of the Cyber Wellness programme is to develop Bukit Viewans into empathetic citizens and ethical advocates who demonstrate responsible use of ICT and take care of their well-being when engaging with others in the cyber world.

 More information are available at the MOE Cyber Wellness Portal.

+Parents play a key role in their children’s growth.
+To help your child stay safe and have positive experiences online, you can:

+* Activate parental controls on your home devices (PLD/ Handphones/Internet Accessibility).
+* Model good digital habits for your child. (e.g. not using the phone when having dinner)
+* Set ground rules for internet use.
+* Navigate the internet together to understand their usage.

 ##### CYBER WELLNESS SAFETY TIPS TO ALL PARENTS